brianetoon/rex-kwon-do/README.md

 ## Project Summary

 The purpose of this project is to practice building a simple website using just HTML and CSS.
 The subject matter for the website could be anything of our choosing.
-I decided to create the website for the Rex Kwon Do Martial Arts Academy, after the character Rex from the move Napoleon Dynamite.
+I decided to create the website for the Rex Kwon Do Martial Arts Academy, after the character Rex from the movie Napoleon Dynamite.

 ## Project Requirements